 Make ice globes

 The boys really enjoyed making them as part of our snow day activities, and finding the right place to put them so they’d freeze.
 It meant we had half an hour indoors to warm up, but were still doing something snow related.
+Once we’d put them outside again we kept an eye on them over the next few days, watching them melt.

 Build an igloo